-As I have shared in a in a previous post, you can use entity databases to efficiently optimize your Google Ads.
-Now we’ll describe some hands on experience on how it looks like when you start using those concepts for your Google Ads accounts.
-Today the goal is to classify/tag all available search query data as good as possible.
+As we described in a previous post, you can use entity databases to efficiently optimize your Google Ads.
+Now, we’ll describe hands-on experience on how it looks like when you start using those concepts for your Google Ads accounts.
+Today, the goal is to classify/tag all available search query data as good as possible.

 First step: Building an entity database

 Building an entity database from scratch is very time consuming and an ongoing process.
 Doing it all manually is simply too much effort.
-Of course you already have some product data you can use easily, such as brand names, but you will realize that with this approach there are still many unclassified words in your search queries.
+Of course, you already have some product data you can use easily, such as brand names, but you’ll realize that with this approach there are still many unclassified words in your search queries.

-So we set up a model that gives semantic similar words.
-First we still have to do some manual work.
+We set up a model that gives semantic similar words.
+First, we still have to do some manual work.
 Take color as the first entity for example.
-It is very easy to start with adding some color instances like red, blue, yellow, brown, etc.
+It’s easy to start with adding some color instances like red, blue, yellow, brown, etc.

 Now it’s time to speed up entity management with AI on user searches.